ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/annex_b.rst

 * Consider a modular/functional programming style.
 This often makes code easier to read and deletes intermediate variables from memory immediately.
 If possible, separate diagnostic calculations from plotting routines.
 * Consider reusing or extending existing code (see plotting functions, general calculations).
 General-purpose code can be found in diag_scripts/lib/ and in plot_scripts/.
 * Comment all switches and parameters including a list of all possible settings/options in the header section of your code.
-* Use templates for namelists and diagnostics to ensure proper documentation (see :numref:`std_nml`).
+* Use templates for namelists and diagnostics to ensure proper documentation.
 * Keep your development branch updated regularly with the master/development branch.

 **Don't-s**